Saturday’s college roundup: Maine men’s hockey sweeps RPI

-TROY, N.Y. — Five different players scored and Rob McGovern stopped 36 shots as the University of Maine men’s hockey team beat Rensselaer Polytechnic Institute 5-2 to complete a weekend sweep on Saturday.
+TROY, N.Y. — Five players scored and Rob McGovern stopped 36 shots as the University of Maine men’s hockey team beat Rensselaer Polytechnic Institute 5-2 to complete a weekend sweep on Saturday.

 Maine (10-7-1) scored four times in the second period to break a 1-1 tie.
 Brady Keeper scored on the power play and Brendan Robbins short-handed, while Patrick Holway and Keith Muehlbauer scored at even strength in the second for the Black Bears.